-Mr. Lin Qiansheng, aged 47, was appointed as an Executive Director of the Company with effect from 15 October 2020.
+Mr. Lin Qiansheng, aged 48, was appointed as an Executive Director of the Company with effect from 15 October 2020.
 He is also a director of Billion Unison Limited (a wholly owned subsidiary of the Company).
-Mr. Lin graduated from廣東外語外貿大學 (Guangdong University of Foreign Studies, China\) with a bachelor's degree in Accounting in 1996 and obtained his Master of Business Administration from Concordia University, Canada in 2002.
+Mr. Lin graduated from 廣東外語外貿大學 (Guangdong University of Foreign Studies, China) with a bachelor's degree in Accounting in 1996 and obtained his Master of Business Administration from Concordia University, Canada in 2002.
 Mr. Lin is a certified public accountant of the Hong Kong Institute of Certified Public Accountants and possesses the qualification certificate of the American Institute of Certified Public Accountants.
-He has over 15 years of working experience in acting as chief financial officer of multinational and listed company.
+He has over 16 years of working experience in acting as chief financial officer of multinational and listed company.
 He is currently the chief financial officer of SFund International Investment Fund Management Limited (a substantial shareholder of the Company).
 Mr. Lin possesses international vision and comprehensive knowledge in investment and fund management.

-Mr. Hon Ming Sang, aged 42, was appointed as an Independent Non-executive Director, a member of each of the Audit Committee, the Remuneration Committee, the Nomination Committee and the Corporate Governance Committee of the Company with effect from 29 November 2016.
-He subsequently resigned as Independent Non-executive Director, a member of each of the Audit Committee, the Remuneration Committee and the Nomination Committee but remains as a member of the Corporate Governance Committee of the Company and re-designated as Executive Director with effect from 7 February 2017.
+Mr. Hon Ming Sang, aged 43, was appointed as an Executive Director and a member of the Corporate Governance Committee of the Company on 7 February 2017.
 Mr. Hon was appointed as the Company Secretary, Authorised Representative of the Company under Rule 3.05 of the Listing Rules and the Process Agent of the Company on 7 July 2017.
 He is also a director of certain subsidiaries of the Company.
 Mr. Hon obtained an honor degree of Professional Accountancy in the School of Accountancy from The Chinese University of Hong Kong.
-He is a CFA charterholder.
-He is also a member of The Hong Kong Society of Financial Analysts, a member of the Hong Kong Institute of Certified Public Accountants, a fellow member of the Association of Chartered Certified Accountants, an associate member of The Hong Kong Institute of Chartered Secretaries and an associate member of The Chartered Governance Institute (formerly known as The Institute of Chartered Secretaries and Administrators).
-Mr. Hon has previously worked in an international audit firm and has over 12 years of working experience in listed companies and financial institutions.
+He is a CFA charterholder, a member of The Hong Kong Society of Financial Analysts, a member of the Hong Kong Institute of Certified Public Accountants, a fellow member of the Association of Chartered Certified Accountants, an associate member of The Hong Kong Chartered Governance Institute and an associate member of The Chartered Governance Institute.
+Mr. Hon has previously worked in an international audit firm and has over 13 years of working experience in listed companies and financial institutions.
 He has extensive experience in corporate finance, merger and acquisition, investment and financial management and compliance services.
-Mr. Hon is currently an independent non-executive director of CEFC Hong Kong Financial Investment Company Limited (a company listed on the Main Board of the Stock Exchange, stock code: 1520).
-On 24 June 2020, Mr. Hon has been appointed as an independent non-executive director of Finsoft Financial Investment Holdings Limited (a company listed on the GEM of the Stock Exchange, stock code: 8018).
-On 6 November 2020, Mr. Hon has been appointed as an independent non-executive director of Asia Energy Logistics Group Limited (a company listed on the Main Board of Stock Exchange, stock code: 351).
+Mr. Hon has been an independent non-executive director of CEFC Hong Kong Financial Investment Company Limited (a company listed on the Main Board of the Stock Exchange, stock code: 1520).
+Mr. Hon has been an independent non-executive director of Finsoft Financial Investment Holdings Limited (a company listed on the GEM of the Stock Exchange, stock code: 8018) since June 2020.
+He is also an independent non-executive director of Asia Energy Logistics Group Limited (a company listed on the Main Board of Stock Exchange, stock code: 351) since November 2020.